qri-io/rfcs/text/0032-access_command.md

 2. move `publish` and `unpublish` into access, changing both commands to edit _only_ `list` visibility (not push data)
 3. rename `publish/unpublish` to `visible/hidden`.
 4. add an `info` command under access to show access info for a dataset
-5. default to setting a dataset to `visible` on push to any remote
+5. default to setting a dataset to `visible` on push to any remote if no visibility is set.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation